metagentools/gbintk/docs/prepare.md

   -h, --help                      Show this message and exit.
 ```

+## Input

+`prepare` subcommand takes the path to the folder containing the `.fasta` files of the bins as input.

 ## Example usage

 You can use the `prepare` subcommand to format an initial binning result in to the `.csv` format (by default) with contig identifiers and bin ID.
-Contigs are named according to their original identifier and bins are numbered according to the fasta file name.
 You can run the `prepare` subcommand as follows.

 ```shell
 # For SPAdes